Plastic Bags are unnecessary and are destroying our environment.

 Not only am I making a difference in having made and now using my own set of these bags, but through the sale of my e-book of patterns and tutorials I hope I am inspiring others to make their own eco-friendly, reusable shopping bags thereby further reducing the need for and use of single use plastic bags in other parts of the world where my e-book has sold to!
 The e-book contains instructions and plenty of photos to help make the handbag itself and all the reusable shopping bags that fit inside it too.

 So if you sew (and I tried to make all the tutorials as clear and detailed as possible with LOTS of photos) so even a confident beginner sewer can give these a try.
 Or perhaps you know someone who sews.
-Then why not, have a virtual 'cuppa' with me and
+Then why notbuy this e-book.

 Help to make a small difference into a bigger and bigger difference by spreading the word.